 Effective communication can eliminate misunderstandings, make progress transparent, and give team members clear directives and accountability.

-A good project management solution can easily facilitate discussions between team members.
-Instead of relying on emails and other means of private communication, you can send messages and comment on tasks directly inside of the platform.
-You may also find a log of recent activities, as well as email alerts that can notify each member of important updates.
+A good project management solution can easily facilitate discussions among team members.
+Instead of relying on emails and other means of private communication, you can send messages and comment on tasks directly inside the platform.
+You may also find a log of recent activities and email alerts that can notify each member of essential updates.

-In this scenario, every member of the team gets complete instructions about how to execute their tasks, and they can get answers quickly, which decreases the margin of error.
+In this scenario, every team member gets complete instructions on how to execute their tasks and can get answers quickly, decreasing the margin of error.

 3. Keep all of your project data in one place

-Every project brings a variety of resources, activities, files and other moving parts that team members and managers need to keep track of.
+Every project brings various resources, activities, files, and other moving parts that team members and managers need to keep track of.

-A project management solution, on the other hand, helps you keep everything related to the project in one place.
-Every member of your team gains access to the same centralized repository, where they can find all the necessary documentation, finished products, images, videos, and other files related to the project.
+On the other hand, a project management solution helps you keep everything related to the project in one place.
+Every team member gains access to the same centralized repository, where they can find all the necessary documentation, finished products, images, videos, and other files related to the project.

-Software with built-in dashboards can also provide team members with an at-a-glance picture of milestones and progress, with readily available reports and financial summaries.
+Software with built-in dashboards can also give team members an at-a-glance picture of milestones and progress, with readily available reports and financial summaries.

 4. Get more done with fewer people

-When you use project management software, you not only improve team collaboration, but you also streamline workflows.
-With a better designed process, you can complete more tasks without completely tapping out your team and resource pool.
+When you use project management software, you improve team collaboration and streamline workflows.
+With a better-designed process, you can complete more tasks without completely tapping out your team and resource pool.

 The beauty of project management software is not just that it saves you time when finding the resources and files you need; it also automates a lot of tasks, such as time tracking, reports, approvals, and stakeholder updates.
-And whatever manpower you save, you can allocate to other tasks and projects that might’ve otherwise been ignored.
+Whatever human resources you save, you can allocate to other tasks and projects that might have otherwise been ignored.
 At TechnologyAdvice I’ve experienced first-hand how efficient your team can be if you plan properly.

-Planning resources, communicating, and tracking schedules and tasks are all critical aspects of project management, so they shouldn’t be stifled by manual methods.
+Planning resources, communicating, and tracking schedules or tasks are all critical aspects of project management.
+As a result, these shouldn’t be stifled by manual methods.
 Don’t settle for slow workflows and a lack of visibility.
 Find a project management tool that genuinely helps you get stuff done.

-Michael Gabriel Sumastre is a writer for TechnologyAdvice with more than 11 years of industry experience.
-He has written more than a thousand articles related to tech and gadgets, cloud computing, IT management, big data, the Internet of Things, SEO, and SEM.
+Michael Gabriel Sumastre is a writer with over 15 years of industry experience.
+He has written over a thousand articles related to tech and gadgets, cloud computing, IT management, big data, the Internet of Things, SEO, and SEM.